marstonstudio/crossUserMedia/crossUserMicrophone/README.md

-# Apache Flex Maven Dependencies #
+# Flex Microphone #

+The Flex Microphone component is for microphone support of Internet Explorer and Safari.

+## Mavenizing Apache Flex ##

 The Flash ActionScript widget can be compiled using Maven 3.3 or higher, but the Apache Flex SDK artifacts need to be 'mavenized' and installed into a maven repository.